 The actress and singer portrayed Mahalia Jackson in the film and royally recorded the hymn for it… And yet she was not the performer asked to take the stage last night.

-Best R&B Performance, which she lost to — get this — Beyoncé.
+Even worse?
+Young was in attendance at the Grammy Awards due to her nomination for Best R&B Performance, which she lost to — get this — Beyoncé.

 Young revealed she had no idea how Bey came to be chosen over her for the performance, admitting she was a little disappointed she wasn’t asked.